 What Does Employee Absenteeism Cost Your Business?

-The real cost of employee absenteeism in the workplace is frequently underestimated, or even ignored completely as a “negligible”, but it is seen as a part of the payroll expenses which is hard to measure.
-Also, many companies are just not capable of carefully tracking employee absenteeism, because they don’t have accurate time-tracking solutions in place.
+The real cost of employee absenteeism in the workplace is frequently underestimated, or even ignored completely as “negligible”.
+As it’s a part of payroll expenses, it’s hard to measure.

 - Losses in salary.
 According to the studies, each absent employee costs between 1x to 2x compared to the same person’s normal salary.
 On top of that, add money improperly paid to absent employees, overtime pay for replacement employees and/or temporary workers, etc.